What Is... Cliff Clavin?: In popular culture

 One of the earliest references to this Cheers episode within the Jeopardy! show itself happened just a few months later on the May 18, 1990, airing of the final round of the Jeopardy!
 College Championship, taped on April 22 for season six.
-Soon-to-be champion Michael Thayer of Rutgers University bet $0 and wrote "Who was someone I never met?" as his response in Final Jeopardy.
+Soon-to-be champion Michael Thayer of Rutgers University bet $0 and wrote "Who was someone I never met?" as his response in Final Jeopardy!.
 When the contestants' wagers and responses were revealed, Alex Trebek noted the connection with his comment, "Michael, looks like you were watching that episode of Cheers."

+The question categories from the first round of the game Cliff Clavin played in ("Civil Servants", "Stamps from Around The World", "Mothers and Sons", "Beer", "Bar Trivia", "Celibacy", described in the episode by Woody Boyd (Woody Harrelson) as "Mr. Clavin's Dream Board") were used as categories in the Double Jeopardy! round of a Jeopardy! game played on May 10, 2005, during the 2005 Ultimate Tournament of Champions.

-On the first episode of Jeopardy! season 31, which aired on September 15, 2014, Jeopardy! champion Elizabeth Williams echoed Cliff Clavin's answer in her response to the Final Jeopardy clue.
+On the first episode of Jeopardy! season 31, which aired on September 15, 2014, Jeopardy! champion Elizabeth Williams echoed Cliff Clavin's answer in her response to the Final Jeopardy! clue.
 Williams's $600 wager combined with her opponents' incorrect responses allowed Williams to triumph that day, nonetheless.

-The question categories from the first round of the game Cliff Clavin played in ("Civil Servants", "Stamps from Around The World", "Mothers and Sons", "Beer", "Bar Trivia", "Celibacy", described in the episode by Woody Boyd (Woody Harrelson) as "Mr. Clavin's Dream Board") were used as categories in the Double Jeopardy! round of a Jeopardy! game played on May 10, 2005, during the 2005 Ultimate Tournament of Champions.
+On the episode aired January 22, 2026, Celebrity Jeopardy! champion and season 42 Tournament of Champions participant W. Kamau Bell partially wrote Clavin's answer as his response to the Final Jeopardy! clue.

 The episode inspired the term "Clavin's Rule" in reference to maximizing all the winnings at the final round and losing them all.
 Trebek himself "ma[de] several references to contestants pulling 'a Cliff Clavin since the episode originally aired.
 Cameron Martin of The Atlantic magazine, Ashley Burns of Uproxx Tim Graham of ESPN blog, and Christopher Hair of an SBNation blog Five for Howling have also used the phrase "pull a Cliff Clavin," coined as a "practice".